You’ve made dinner. It’s a chicken recipe you’ve cooked dozens of times. You followed the recipe to a “t,” yet the chicken is rubbery.

 It’s not just woody chicken breasts that may cause rubbery results.
-Another issue affecting chicken is called White Striping.
-This is exactly what the name implies.
+Another issue affecting chicken is called White Striping, which is precisely what the name implies.

-How to Avoid White Striping and Woody Chicken Breast?
+How to Avoid White Striping and Woody Chicken Breast

-“While the specific causes of muscular disorders like [white striping] are still being researched, the vast majority of studies conducted thus far have found a correlation between fast growth, heavier weights, higher breast yield, and the development of myopathies in broilers,”
+“While the specific causes of muscular disorders like [white striping] are still being researched, the vast majority of studies conducted thus far have found a correlation between fast growth, heavier weights, higher breast yield, and the development of myopathies in broilers.”

 There are several theories on how to avoid white striped and woody chicken breast.

 Let’s evaluate them.

 How To Avoid White Striped And Woody Chicken Breast – Kosher Chicken